Winchester Man Charged with Street Robbery Avoids Jail

 A Winchester man charged with a January street robbery has avoided jail time after a plea bargain.

 Deputies from the Frederick County Sheriff’s Office were first made aware of the incident when a male victim boarded a Frederick County school bus on January 4 of 2019, claiming that he was being chased by someone who was attempting to stab him.
 Joseph David Dolly, II was identified as the attacker after investigators reviewed surveillance footage, and he admitted in a later interview to using a knife while demanding cash.
 Dolly avoided imprisonment Friday (8/9/2019) in Frederick County Circuit Court where he received a five-year suspended sentence after pleading guilty to an amended grand larceny charge and possession of cocaine.

 For more news from across the Shenandoah Valley, click here.

-Dylan Nicholls winchester armed robbery plea bargain, winchester armed robbery charge, winchester armed robbery charges, Frederick County Sheriff’s Office winchester street robbery, winchester armed robbery dolly, Frederick County Sheriff’s Office january robbery, Joseph David Dolly, Joseph David Dolly sheriff's office, Joseph David Dolly winchester, Joseph David Dolly street robbery, Joseph David Dolly robbery, Joseph David Dolly accused, Joseph David Dolly charged, Joseph David Dolly plea bargain, Joseph David Dolly plea, Joseph David Dolly guilty plea, winchester armed robbery school bus, Frederick County Sheriff’s Office robbery, Frederick County Sheriff’s Office school bus, Winchester Armed Robbery, Frederick County Sheriff's Office winchester, Frederick County Sheriff's Office
+Josh Henry winchester armed robbery plea bargain, winchester armed robbery charge, winchester armed robbery charges, Frederick County Sheriff’s Office winchester street robbery, winchester armed robbery dolly, Frederick County Sheriff’s Office january robbery, Joseph David Dolly, Joseph David Dolly sheriff's office, Joseph David Dolly winchester, Joseph David Dolly street robbery, Joseph David Dolly robbery, Joseph David Dolly accused, Joseph David Dolly charged, Joseph David Dolly plea bargain, Joseph David Dolly plea, Joseph David Dolly guilty plea, winchester armed robbery school bus, Frederick County Sheriff’s Office robbery, Frederick County Sheriff’s Office school bus, Winchester Armed Robbery, Frederick County Sheriff's Office winchester, Frederick County Sheriff's Office